Step back into a time when fortunes were found underfoot and hope was dug out of the hillsides.

 Its heritage can be explored in local museums and historical sites that tell the story of the iron miners and their communities.

 Annual festivals celebrate the town’s mining past and its contribution to national development, making it a point of pride for residents and a point of interest for visitors.
+The open-pit mines of the Mesabi Range were so productive that they supplied much of the steel used in World War II shipbuilding.

 Central City, known as the “Richest Square Mile on Earth,” boomed during the gold rush of 1859.
 It has an opulent history with grand opera houses and hotels.

 Today, it offers a mix of historical tours, casinos, and cultural events.
-The town’s architecture is a testament to its glorious past.
+The town’s architecture is a testament to its past.

 Its opera house still hosts performances, connecting the past with the present in a cultural dialogue.